-Once you arrive in Sri lanka, in-country transportation is also cheap, reliable and safe with a sprawling train network (read on for why train travel in Sri Lanka is a must-do!), tuk tuks galore, brand new highways connecting cities and towns as well as a domestic air taxi services from coast to coast.
-Most visitors will need to apply for a visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online for a small fee.
+Once you arrive in Sri Lanka, in-country transportation is also cheap, reliable and safe with a sprawling train network (read on for why train travel in Sri Lanka is a must-do), tuk tuks galore, brand new highways connecting cities and towns as well as a domestic air taxi services from coast to coast.

+Ready to plan your Sri Lanka yoga getaway?
+Click here to explore upcoming yoga retreats in Sri Lanka and filter by arrival, location, style of yoga, length of retreat and more.
 Have you visited Sri Lanka before?
 Tell me about your experience in the comments section below!

-This article contains an affiliate link.
-If you choose to book using this link, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using this link, I only recommend products or services that I have personally used & hotels I have visited and loved.
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
+Thank you for supporting my website by using these links.